-Emma Bolden is the author of a memoir The Tiger and the Cage (Soft Skull) and the poetry collections House Is an Enigma, medi(t)ations, and Maleficae.
+Emma Bolden is the author of a memoir, The Tiger and the Cage: A Memoir of a Body in Crisis (Soft Skull), and the poetry collections House Is an Enigma, medi(t)ations, and Maleficae.
+Her work has appeared in such journals as Ploughshares, The Gettysburg Review, the New England Review, The Seneca Review, Pleiades, Prairie Schooner, TriQuarterly, and Shenandoah.
 The recipient of an NEA Fellowship, she is an editor of Screen Door Review.

 Visually, prose tells us that we’re moving through time, through narrative or rhetoric, and visually, poetry tells us we’re moving up and down through lyric, feeling.